DaAlbrecht/thesis-TEKO/content/Implementation.typ

 each variant in order and returns the first variant that succeeds.
 #linebreak()

-Without the `#[serde(untagged)]` attribute the following JSON body representing a time-based replay would be invalid.
+Without the `#[serde(untagged)]` attribute, the following JSON body representing a time-based replay would be invalid.

 #sourcecode(numbering: none)[```json
 {